BrijeshMakwana/watchOS/README.md

 # watchOS
 This is demostration project for watchOS in iOS development.
-There is a simple stapper in this app.
+There is a simple stepper in this app.